mcolebrook/DSbox/README.md

 To stop the notebook, just press the keys `Ctrl+C`.

 # Starting RStudio
 The RStudio Server daemon should be alreaday running in the background, so you only have to type in your browser `localhost:8787`.
+In order to work with Spark, you have to run the commands inside the `config.R` script.

 # Installing Zeppelin
 I recommend you to build Zeppelin aside from the provision of the master node, since it takes a long time to complete the compilation.